Colonna17/Collision_Avoidance-Sapienza_Vision_and_Perception/README.md

 # Project
 The project is divided in three main steps:
   ## Yolo custom training
-  we assemble a dataset and train a custom YOLOv5 model to recognize the objects in our dataset.
+  We assemble a dataset and train a custom YOLOv5 model to recognize the objects in our dataset.
 To do so we will take the following steps:
-- Gather a dataset of images and label our dataset
+- Gather a dataset of images and label our dataset (using Roboflow)
 - Export our dataset to YOLOv5
 - Train YOLOv5 to recognize the objects in our dataset
 - Evaluate our YOLOv5 model's performance
 - Run test inference to view our model at work
+- Train many models with different hyperparameters and compare the obtained performance
+- Download the weights corresponding to the best model obtained

-# tracking
+# Tracking

 # Car crash prevision

+# How to run the code (for dummies)